 Back To Back (Duke Ellington And Johnny Hodges Play The Blues)

 There have been dozens of alto saxophone musicians who have earned their place as legends of jazz.
-They helped pioneer the techniques and styles that continue to inspire modern musicians.
+They helped pioneer the techniques and styles that continue to inspire modern musicians today.

-By learning the alto saxophone, you can play some of these legends’ songs, getting more appreciation of the genius minds that created the compositions.
-If this sounds good, check out this review of alto saxophones to learn what you should be looking for when choosing an instrument.
-With a little practice, you can write your own melodies and earn your way into the pantheon of jazz music greats.
+By learning the alto saxophone, you can play some of these legends’ songs, thereby gaining more of an appreciation of the genius minds that created the compositions.
+If this sounds good, then check out this review of alto saxophones to learn what you should look for when choosing an instrument.
+With a little practice, you can write your own melodies and earn your way into the pantheon of jazz-music greats.
 So, get started today and learn more about the beautiful sounds this instrument can create.